 About Intention Actions

 The IntelliJ Platform analyzes your code and helps handle situations that may result in errors.
 When a possible problem is suspected, the IDE suggests an appropriate intention action, denoted with special icons.
-For more information, refer to Intention Actions in the IntelliJ IDEA Web Help.

 The conditional_operator_intention sample plugin illustrates the use of the following techniques: